 The Biomimetics and Intelligent Systems Group (BISG) in the Department of Computer Science and Engineering, has the mission to carry out long-term research on novel technologies and applications of intelligent systems.
 The research specifically focuses on the creation of dynamic models that enable monitoring, diagnostics, prediction and control of target systems (living and artificial) or operating environments.
 It has extensive experience in creating data mining solutions for steel mills, for instance a system for predicting the post-roughing mill temperature of steel slabs and data mining in hot strip rolling, prediction models for mechanical properties of steel as well as a method for scale defect identification on the steel strip surface.
 The aim of its Data Mining Group is to develop methods and tools for knowledge discovery and information retrieval from large data.
 In the steel industry, the results are utilized to improve the production efficiency of manufacturing processes.
 The head of the BISG is professor Juha Röning.

 The focus areas of Research Group of Environmental and Chemical Engineering in the Department of Process and Environmental Engineering are sustainable production and energy, air pollution control, waste minimization, resources optimization and applications of computational techniques in process automation.
-The research profile is divided evenly between separation processes, catalysis and surface science, and sustainable production and energy as well as process automation.
+The research profile is divided evenly between separation processes, catalysis and surface science, and sustainable production and energy as well as control engineering.
 Topics specific to the steel industry include energy-efficiency in steel production, emission control and utilisation of by-products and wastes, and regeneration of CO2 in the iron making process.
 Experimental and computational research is carried out using laboratory tests, pilot plant trials, and in full scale in industrial processes as well as using CFD-based modelling.
-Soft sensors and intelligent analyzers utilize, in addition to common statistical methods, multivariate analysis, neural networks and fuzzy logic are used in metallurgical and paper industries.
+Data-analysis is giving basis for process modelling.
+Statistical methods, soft sensors, multivariate analysis and intelligent methods, for example neural networks and fuzzy logic, are utilized to model processes and to give better understanding of them to manage and control their behavior.
 The head of the unit is professor Risto Laitinen.
 Dr. Esa Muurinen is leading the steel industry specific group.
+Contact person for control engineering within steel industry is Dr. Jari Ruuska.

 The Future Manufacturing Technologies (FMT) is focused mainly on manufacturing final plate products using high strength and ultra high strength steel.
 The main part of the group is located in Nivala at ELME Studio, which is one of the Network of expertise locations, but has researchers also at the campus of University of Oulu.
 Fields of interest cover laser and laser assisted processes, ultra high strength materials and their behaviour in workshop environment, manufacturing technologies of thin sheet and plate products, forming, high speed machining, cost effectiveness and automation, design for manufacturing prototyping and mechanical wear.
 The head of the group is Research Director Kari Mäntyjärvi.